Iruka-Wolf/iruka-wolf.github.io/index.md

 ### *Downloads for offline playback are also available for purchase by monthly supporters on [Ko-fi](https://ko-fi.com/irukawolf/shop)!*

-*Original music (non-covers) distributed by 7579233 Records DK to YouTube Music and Spotify.*
+*Original music distributed by* **7579233 Records DK** *to YouTube Music, Spotify and SoundCloud.*

+*Cover songs are distributed personally to SoundCloud and my personal YouTube channel only.**

 ---